embassy-rs/embassy/examples/stm32n6-flashboot/README.md

 # STM32N6 Flash Boot Example

-Two-stage boot system (FSBL + application) for the STM32N6570-DK using embassy-boot.
+Two-stage boot system (FSBL + application) for the STM32N6 using embassy-boot.
+Supports both the STM32N6570-DK and NUCLEO-N657X0-Q boards.
 The FSBL runs from SRAM, initializes external NOR flash in memory-mapped mode, and boots the application firmware with support for DFU updates.

 ## Prerequisites